 British Universities Transatlantic Exchange Association (BUTEX) Scholarship: Each scholarship is 500 British Pounds and will be paid to the award recipients once they have arrived and registered at their host university in the U.K.

-Fund for Education Abroad (FEA): FEA is committed to increasing the opportunities for dedicated, undergraduate American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
+Fund for Education Abroad (FEA): FEA is committed to increasing the opportunities for dedicated undergraduate American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.

 German Academic Exchange Service Scholarships (DAAD): The DAAD offers undergraduate scholarships to highly qualified students to study abroad in Germany.

-The Benjamin A. Gilman Scholarship: This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs worldwide.
+The Benjamin A. Gilman Scholarship: This scholarship provides awards for U.S. undergraduate students receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study abroad programs worldwide.

 Japan Student Service Organization (JASSO) Scholarship: All Japan IP participants are considered based on specific eligibility requirements.
-The student must be in good academic standing, must have shown a personal interest in developing his or her understanding of the Japanese language and culture, and have a demonstrated need for financial assistance.
+The student must be in good academic standing, have shown a personal interest in developing his or her understanding of the Japanese language and culture, and have a demonstrated need for financial assistance.
 Japanese citizens are not eligible for this scholarship.
 Students do not need to apply for the JASSO Scholarship.

 - Check with your major department or faculty advisor for academic scholarships related to your major.